 Sano was still laughing.
 “Yeah, I got that.”

 “Did you?”
-Without allowing Sano to reiterate the fact that he had, Hajime continued, “Anyway, I’ll meet you at the park later.”
+Without allowing Sano to reiterate that he had, Hajime continued, “Anyway, I’ll meet you at the park later.”

 “Right.
 See you then.”